mihaelacos/SIESTA-PDOS-plotter/README.md

 PDOS file, such as:

 https://colab.research.google.com/drive/1_KECo0xihMZV4STIhfXnsimo7EwjG5Ub?usp=sharing
+(file -> upload file or drag& drop PDOS file -> use its name minus the .PDOS extension to plot the orbitals)

-This plotter only works for DZ-outputs (column format).
+Note: This plotter only works for DZ-outputs (column format).

 If ran locally, the needed packages are: